This guide covers the crypto exchanges with the lowest trading fees for the spot markets.

-We go through the top Bitcoin trading sites for cryptocurrencies and compare them with regards to their expenses.
+We go through the top Bitcoin trading sites for cryptocurrencies and compare them with their expenses.

 We have summarized the trading fees for the best crypto exchanges in the table below.
-Read more further down for the full analysis regarding the trading fees.
+Read further down for the complete analysis regarding the trading fees.

-Every crypto exchange and trading platform need to cover the expenses for their services and therefor they charges trading fees.
+Every crypto exchange and trading platform needs to cover the expenses for their services; therefore, they charge trading fees.

-However, different crypto exchanges charges different trading fees and sometime it can be hard to compare because they also gives rebate and discounts in different ways.
+However, different crypto exchanges charge additional trading fees, and sometimes, it can be hard to compare because they also give rebates and discounts in different ways.

 We will help you to understand and compare trading fees among different crypto exchanges.

 Crypto trading fees are probably the most critical single factor to compare when it comes to comparing different crypto exchanges if you are a frequent trader.

 Well, it might seem negligible to pay 0.1% or 0.05% in trading fees, but if you make 100 trades, or 1.000 trades, or maybe even 10.000 trades in a year, it adds up and makes it the single most important thing to compare.

 OKX is ranked as the second crypto exchange in Coingecko´s trust score listing concerning daily spot trading volume.